sumaliano/coriolis/README.md

 ## Why "Coriolis"?

-The Coriolis effect is crucial in atmospheric and oceanic sciences - the same fields that heavily use NetCDF and HDF5 formats for data storage.
-It's fitting for a tool that helps visualize scientific data!
+The Coriolis effect is crucial in atmospheric and oceanic sciences – the same fields that heavily use NetCDF and HDF5 formats for data storage.
+It fits for a tool that helps visualize scientific data!

 ## Building Options